AllenNeuralDynamics/aind-single-plane-ophys-pipeline/README.md

 * [aind-ophys-motion-correction](https://github.com/AllenNeuralDynamics/aind-ophys-motion-correction): Suite2p non-rigid motion correction is run on each plane in parallel.
 Motion correction is done with a reference image from only the spontaneous epochs and motion corrects the entire stitched, movie.

 * [aind-ophys-extraction-suite2p](https://github.com/AllenNeuralDynamics/aind-ophys-extraction-suite2p): Combination of Cellpose and Suite2p cell detection and extraction.
-Segmenation is only done on spontaneous and behavior epochs while extraction is done on across all epochs. `
+Segmenation is only done on spontaneous and behavior epochs while trace extraction is done on across all epochs. `

 * [aind-ophys-dff](https://github.com/AllenNeuralDynamics/aind-ophys-dff/blob/main/code/run_capsule.py#L116): Uses [aind-ophys-utils](https://github.com/AllenNeuralDynamics/aind-ophys-utils/tree/main) to compute the delta F over F from the fluorescence traces.